farshaddavoudi/Blazor.PersianDatePicker/README.md

   </tr>
 </table>

-> **Tip:** Set `InputDigitType="DigitType.English"` while keeping `PickerDigitType="DigitType.Persian"` to show western numerals in the textbox but maintain a localized Jalali calendar grid.
+> **💡** Set `InputDigitType="DigitType.English"` while keeping `PickerDigitType="DigitType.Persian"` to show western numerals in the textbox but maintain a localized Jalali calendar grid.

 > #### Note: You can add multi-instances of InputPersianDatePicker components on a page and all of them work independently without any problem